husmen73/Validate/README.md

 > Requires: _jQuery 1.7+_.

-# Please use development branch.
+# Please use development branch that works with jQuery 2+

 To use _jQuery Validate_ you just need to include in your code a version of the <a href="http://jquery.com/" target="_blank">jQuery library</a> equal or more recent than `1.7` and a file with the plugin. <a href="https://www.dropbox.com/s/p5xhpb52572xy5b/jQuery%20Validate%201.1.2.zip" target="_blank">Click here to download the plugin</a>.